"We are blessed with an incredible range of soil and topography, ranging from steep hillside to valley floor."

 We planted Sangiovese in 2000, on a combination of 110R and 3309 rootstocks, from which we started making wine in 2004.
 Then in 2005 we grafted the middle 60% of the vineyard over to Sagrantino.

-Today, Hawk Mountain is the source of our incredibly complex Sagrantino, elegant Sangiovese, and intriguing Sangiovese Rosato.
+Today, Hawk Mountain is the source of our incredibly complex Sagrantino and elegant Sangiovese.
 In a strong year it yields just 2 tons of fruit to the acre.

 In 2008, we were fortunate to be able to acquire a 16-acre property nearly adjacent to our home farm.